 Its paint facilities are equipped with the latest environmental, temperature and air-handling controls to help Hatteras craftsmen achieve a mirror-like finish.
 Every Hatteras also undergoes extensive testing in a Launch and Make-Ready facility, comprised of 30 protected in-water slips on the Neuse River.
 Here, Hatteras applies final production procedures and completes meticulous quality-assurance checks on each yacht in preparation for final delivery to its customers.

 Through the traditional Jack Hargrave hull design upon which Hatteras built its reputation, continues to offer outstanding performance to its evolving model line up.
 As our naval architects and engineers know, deep V-design hulls have a tendency to roll and incur high hull resistance.
 Flat-bottom hulls offer less resistance but pound in normal sea conditions.
-Thus, Hatteras has developed a series of convex and modified-V hulls that provide the best of both designs.
-These hulls deliver a sharp entry and a soft, stable rider - the renowned "Hatteras ride."
+Thus, over the many years, Hatteras has developed and perfected a series of convex and modified-V hulls that provide the best of both designs.
+These hulls allow for a sharp entry and a soft, stable rider - the renowned "Hatteras ride."
 The convexity of the bow, or also know as the "Carolina Flare" design reduces impact accelerations and contributes to an incredibly smooth ride.
 Further, most Hatteras hulls feature a double chine with hull side "step-outs" to help reduce spray while increasing the beam above the waterline.
-The benefits: a dryer ride and more interior space.
+The benefits: a dryer ride with more interior space.

-Hatteras also uses an in-house designed 6- and 7-bladed nibral propellers custom built to our specifications.
+Hatteras also uses an in-house designed an 8-bladed nibral propellers custom built to our specifications.
 These propellers are dynamically balanced to effectively match the boat's weight, speed, horsepower and reduction gear.
 Using large blade area ratios, the propeller's load is distributed over a greater prop area.
 This reduces cavitation, vibration and noise and, at the same time, improves fuel economy and performance.
 The Hatteras GT series uses a 5 blade propeller to effectively gain and achieve seep at 40+ knots.

 Hatteras engineers specify deep gear ratios combined with larger propellers to obtain optimum performance.
 There are many advantages to turning a larger propeller slower: